Cryptic Daily logo

 7 min read

-NBI Crypto Scam Raid: 15 Arrested in Mandaluyong
+NBI Crypto Scam Raid Arrests 15 in Mandaluyong Case

 Philippine investigators arrested 15 people in Mandaluyong after raiding an alleged crypto investment scam hub using a spoofed website.
 The case shows how organized fraud desks package crypto promises through social engineering and forged digital systems.